sourcegraph/about/content/blogposts/go/gophercon-2019-go-module-proxy-life-of-a-query.md

 All of a sudden, our relatively secure direct endpoint has been replaced by a proxy that has every ability to lie to us, and isn't really trustworthy on its own.

 In the best possible scenario, we can imagine a world where the code author tells us what the go.sum lines should be, and we can always validate against that.
-But with Go code living in so many different origins like Github and Bitbucket, there is no single place to host code, and that's a great part of the go ecosystem that we don't want to change.
+But with Go code living in so many different origins like GitHub and Bitbucket, there is no single place to host code, and that's a great part of the go ecosystem that we don't want to change.

 What we can do _instead_ is the next best thing: let's make sure that everyone agrees to add the _same_ go.sum lines to their module's go.sum file.